IvonGu/lectures-1/README.md

 We will consider how to visualize hidden structures in high-dimensional data, such as hidden clusters or low-dimension manifolds, by using dimensionality reduction methods.
 We will explain the underlying principles of dimensionality reduction methods such as multidimensional scaling, locally linear embedding, isomap, spectral embedding, and stochastic neighbor embedding.
 We will see how geometry, linear algebra and optimisation methods give raise to different dimensionality reduction methods.

 Our focus will be on the dimensionality methods that are commonly used in practice and widely available through software libraries such as sklearn.manifold.
-We will also consider modern data software for dimensionality reduction such as Google embedding projector.
+We will also consider modern applications for visualizing different dimensionality reductions such as Google embedding projector.

 *Readings*: